 Join us as we gather together like-minded people around one primary goal: to understand how we can use digital technologies to accomplish the missions of our organizations.
 The conference will be organized around three tracks: Education, Strategy, and Theology.

-This year we are honored to host Michael Hyatt as our keynote speaker.
+This year we are honored to host Aaron Sams as our keynote speaker.

 13800 Biola Ave.